informeren/dataviz-budget/README.md

 To test locally, you can use the following command to [run a static HTTP server](https://gist.github.com/willurd/5720255) on your local machine:

     python -m SimpleHTTPServer 8000

+Based on the [Zoomable Sunburst diagram](http://bl.ocks.org/mbostock/4348373) by Mike Bostock.